 Jim became the second VP when Brad started another new chapter at Marietta Indian.
 He was behind the camera in the above photo.
 Jim is also a type A very successful business man currently semi retired.
 Jim is a Marine.
 I say “is” because there are no ex-Marines.
 He’s the oldest of the group.
 You’d never know it and you’ve never met a nicer guy!

 That leaves me.
-I’m semi retired too but I’m not a type A. Artists aren’t types.
+I’m mostly retired but I’m not a type A. Artists aren’t types.
 We’re gap fillers, fitting in wherever we happen to fit.

 These guys are easy to get along with as long as you don’t cross them.
 I love and respect ‘em all!